 When I was prompted to write a blog on this topic, I smiled with reluctance as I reflected on this past year.
 Isolation is the fuel to the fire of depression and I am not immune to the hardships that have transpired this year.
 For those of us in recovery, the community is everything.
 I’ll speak for myself when I say that this last year in quarantine has stripped away the conventional fellowship that plays an integral part in my sobriety.
 This year has been challenging.
 I have experienced bouts of depression and anxiety returning like an unwelcomed foe.
-Upon taking some inventory and getting back to the basics of what I know, I have realized that yet again, I am powerless of the world around me, but I am in control of the work that I am putting into my sobriety and my spiritual growth.
+Upon taking some inventory and getting back to the basics of what I know, I have realized that yet again, I am powerless with respect to the world around me, but I am in control of the work that I am putting into my sobriety and my spiritual growth.

 When this whole quarantine thing started, I was pretty excited.
 Keeping up with total transparency, I fancied the idea of being able to work from home in my PJ’s, being able to order my groceries online, and avoid venturing to Publix with my wild children.
 The first few months were weird, but I was not opposed to this new way of life.
 Almost an entire year post-quarantine – I am over it.
 I miss my friends.
 I feel more isolated than I care to admit.
 I miss having to show up at an office every day.
 I miss exchanging smiles with the cashier at Publix.
 I miss being able to walk freely into an establishment without having to cover my face with a less than a fashionable mask.
 I miss local AA meetings followed by dinner at the diner.

 Slowly but surely, this new era has provoked old, depressive feelings that I was certain I had healed from.
 For an alcoholic like me, a disruption in structure and routine can completely dismantle my sanity.
 I have found myself reaching this place of “burnout” over the last month and I’m not a fan.
 I’ve become less motivated.
-I’ve questioned my purpose and had some intrusive sad thoughts.
+I’ve questioned my purpose and had some intrusive thoughts.
 Fortunately, I have a sponsor who has a sponsor and a ton of strong, beautiful women in my circle who have reminded me to get back to the basics.

 We have been stripped of our usual meetings.
 Social distancing has limited our fellowship.
 It’s tough finding new sponsees online.
 Sober festivities are limited to small groups of people.
 Many go-to remedies for combatting depression have been put on hold as we navigate through this COVID era.
 When I first got sober, I remember waking up with the sun every morning to meditate and set some spiritual intentions before beginning my day.
 This was probably the most serene and happy I’ve ever felt in my life.